 Well… things did not exactly go as I was planning.
 Our beautiful pork chops were cooking nicely, the couscous was resting warmly in the pan, the cranberry sauce was staring back at me defiant, testing me: ‘Is she really going to have me for dinner?”.
 I just could not do it.

-Refrigerator door open again to see what I could come up with to create a sauce for the chops.
-Nothing jumped out expect white wine and heavy cream, a constant staple in our refrigerator.
+The refrigerator door opened again to see what I could come up with to create a sauce for the chops.
+Nothing jumped out except white wine and heavy cream, a constant staple in our refrigerator.

-Not wanting to lose the battle of wits with a cranberry sauce, after all I am bigger, spoon in hand a placed a cup of cranberry sauce in the pan where the chops nicely cooked, added some wine, reduced, added some heavy cream, and voila`… a great sauce was created and I ate the cranberry sauce.
+Not wanting to lose the battle of wits with a cranberry sauce, after all, I am bigger, spoon in hand, placed a cup of cranberry sauce in the pan where the chops were nicely cooked, added some wine, reduced, added some heavy cream, and voila`… a great sauce was created and I ate the cranberry sauce.

-I am thinking I am going to make an apple cranberry sauce pie next.
-What do think?
+I think I will make an apple cranberry sauce pie next.
+What do you think?

-If any of you have any suggestions of what to do next with the remaining sauce, I would love to hear from you, thank you.
+If any of you have any suggestions on what to do next with the remaining sauce, I would love to hear from you.
+Thank you.

 Pork Chops with Cranberry, Wine and Cream Sauce

-- 6 ounces pork chops 4 bone in pork chops - 6 ounces each
+- 4 bone in pork chops, 6 ounces each

 PORK CHOPS WITH CRANBERRY WINE ADN CRAM SAUCE